KhronosGroup/ANARI-SDK/cts/CTS_Design_Document.md

 - List of invalid property values

 ### List core extensions implemented by a device
+The CTS should be able to list all core extensions and show which one is implemented by the ANARI device.
 #### Python API

 - Executes the query